-This person may seem like your best, most concerned friend but, in fact, he or she is your worst enemy.
-Hello, let me introduce you to your inner editor…
+The inner editor — that voice inside your own head — may seem like your best, most concerned friend but, in fact, he or she is your worst enemy.
+Let me help you save yourself from your inner editor…

-Here’s my analysis of the problem: I live in a glass house.
+Here’s my analysis of the problem: I write and edit in a glass house.
 As a publication coach, I can’t consider publishing something that’s second rate.
 In fact, I don’t think I can consider publishing anything that’s only good.
-What I write has to be really good.
+What I write and edit has to be really good.

 Furthermore, I was a born editor.
 I’ve always had a flair for taking a piece of text and making it better — more interesting, more logical, more persuasive, more readable.
 (This is quite different from copy editing, which I’m not particularly good at.)

 I’m also a raging perfectionist.
 In my kitchen, for example, I’m not happy unless the spice rack remains alphabetized.
 (Obsessive, I know!)
+The photo adjacent is my real-spice drawer in which I take great pleasure.
 But what this means is that I have very high standards.
 And it shames me that I might not meet them with my own writing.

 In short?
 My inner editor has me hobbled.

-As you probably know — if you also suffer from fear or perfectionism or just plain old slow writing — your inner editor is the voice inside your brain that tells you what you’re doing wrong.
+As you probably know — if you also suffer from fear or perfectionism or just plain old slow writing — your inner editor is the voice inside your brain that likes to itemize what you’re doing wrong.

-I’m a lousy writer, it says.
+I’m a lousy writer, it enjoys saying.
 Here are some of the other comments it might make:

 No one is going to want to read this piece.

 My boss is going to hate this article/report.